 OCC is grateful to the Oregon Health Authority (OHA) for their incredibly generous grant aimed at addressing the mental and behavioral health crisis within the Chinese American community during the pandemic.
 With this grant, along with funding from other sources, we are determined to make a significant impact in our community by delving into mental health issues and developing sustainable solutions that extend beyond the grant period.
 This support from OHA enables us to initiate a powerful initiative that will have a lasting and positive effect on the well-being of individuals in our community.

 Peer support can be an important tool in helping children and youth overcome personal challenges they are facing at school or at home.
 Our Peer Advisors are available to provide encouragement and resources to help their peers create goals and navigate stressful situations and experiences, and they are also available to simply provide an empathetic ear.

-Weekly Talk on Mental Health
+Mental Health Retreats

 We will host weekly talks on mental health by inviting professionals in the field.

 For office/virtual visits only and possibly outpatient treatment.
 You are encouraged to get the fee estimate first and contact us for securing the funding.
 However, contacting us beforehand is not mandatory.
 Funding will be available for services dated before 6/30/2022.

 Reimbursement Form (Category: Visits to Mental Health Providers)